I opened Facebook this morning ready for a deluge of political negativity, judgment and accusations. Unfortunately, I was not disappointed.

 So, why do we do it?

 I have realized that I am not just voluntarily swimming in the swamp but I am voluntarily becoming a swamp monster and I am just as blind, angry, judgmental and self-righteous as everyone else.
 I cannot count how many times my natural reaction to political posts was to answer with deeper accusation, harsher judgment and greater ignorance.
-Not in person, of course.
-Rather, on my own platform in our modern day public arena, where real human beings do not exist, just soundless, out of context, lifeless and spineless post.
+Of course, not in person and not directly to a person but passively aggressively and indirectly on my own platform.
+You know the place, in our modern day public arena where real human beings do not exist, just soundless, out of context, lifeless and spineless post.

 I have really tried to control myself.